CodingCatDev/codingcat.dev/tests/data/markdown/tutorials/use-firestore-to-build-hugo-content.md

 ---
-title: 'Use Firestore to Build Hugo Content'
+title: "Use Firestore to Build Hugo Content"
-date: '2018-12-28'
+date: "2018-12-28"
 ---

 This lesson will explore some fairly complex triggers and Git practices.